apigee/trireme/README.md

 ### Rhino

-This is the most mature framework for running JavaScript under Java.
-When some of the other efforts are closer to working, we may look at replacing it if, as anticipated, they are much faster.
+This is the most mature framework for running JavaScript under Java and it works all versions of Java.
+Nashorn (new in Java 8) is faster in nearly all cases, but making Trireme run on Nashorn is more of a re-write of Trireme than a simple "port."

 ### Slf4j